RozhakXD/InstaModa/README.md

-# INSTAGRAM FOLLOWER BOOSTER - INSTAMODA
+# Best Instagram Followers Booster

 ![InstaModa](https://github.com/user-attachments/assets/b7273482-91a2-4ce5-af4a-747c4f36a36b)

-[InstaModa](https://github.com/RozhakXD/InstaModa) is a powerful Python tool designed to boost your Instagram followers swiftly and safely.
-It integrates with various services to deliver followers to your selected Instagram account, ensuring that your privacy is protected and your account remains secure throughout the process.
+[InstaModa](https://github.com/RozhakXD/InstaModa) is a Python-based tool crafted to enhance your Instagram followers quickly and securely.
+By utilizing multiple services, InstaModa efficiently delivers followers to your chosen Instagram account, all while safeguarding your privacy and maintaining account security.

 ## Features
 - **Secure Login**: Protect your primary account by using fake accounts for login.
 This approach ensures that your main account remains safe from any potential risks.